rustymagnet3000/burp_tips/README.md

   - Select the `min length` and `max length`

 > You can slow the enumeration attempt to avoid `Rate Limits` by adding a custom `Resource Pool` inside of `Intruder`.
 You can delay the time between requests.

+#### Burp Intruder - Brute Forcer with Random Numbers

+- < same as above steps>
+- In `Payloads` tab, select:
+- `Payload Type: Numbers`
+  - Select Number Range to the `Random` ( instead of default `Sequential`)
+  - Select the `From` and `To` numbers
+  - I also set the min and max digits.

+> You can slow the enumeration attempt to avoid `Rate Limits` by adding a custom `Resource Pool` inside of `Intruder`.
+You can delay the time or number of concurrent requests.

 ### Inject XSS Payload